 The Smartvel blog has published its vision on expected tourism trends in 2020, which can be found in the link below.

-An interesting figure was given – $800 billion from the sale of tourism products online.
-This increase can be explained by several reasons related to the current technological progress.
-Some of the main reasons include user-friendliness, ease of comparing tourism products between competitors, users have remote access to the travel services provider.
-The review said that those who do not comply with digital standards will be increasingly ignored by users, i.e., tourists.
-This applies primarily to DMO and tourism businesses.
+An interesting figure was given in the article – $800 billion from the sale of tourism products online.
+Such a high number can be explained by several reasons related to the current technological progress.
+Some of the main reasons include user-friendliness, ease of comparing tourism products between competitors, remote access to the providers of travel services.
+The review has discussed that those who do not comply with digital standards will be increasingly ignored by the users (i.e. tourists).
+This primarily applies to DMO and tourism businesses.

-According to the blog, the 2020 trend for airlines and airports will be a wider introduction of biometrics technologies.
-From the point of view of tourists, this will give significantly greater comfort and safety feeling.
+According to the blog, the 2020 trend for airlines and airports will have a wider usage of biometrics technologies.
+From the point of view of the tourists, this will give a greater comfort and safety feeling.
 Most importantly, tourists will benefit from saving time for passing passport control, security, baggage drop-off, etc.

-And we completely agree with the main idea of this blog – digitalization makes information and travel products more accessible and convenient for most tourists, who often know technologies better than travel businesses.
+We completely agree with the main idea of the Smartvel blog – digitalization makes information and travel products more accessible and convenient for most of the tourists, who often know technologies better than travel businesses.